 What are Pokémon VMAX cards

-• Powerful evolution cards introduced in the Sword & Shield era, representing Dynamax or Gigantamax Pokémon.
+• Powerful evolution cards introduced in the Sword & Shield era, representing Dynamax and Gigantamax forms.

-• Evolve from basic V Pokémon and provide 3 Prize Cards when knocked out.
+• Evolve from Basic V Pokémon and award 3 Prize cards when Knocked Out, balancing high HP and powerful attacks.

 Cards from the Sword & Shield Promos: